 - No pageant contestants will be allowed to ride in the grand entry.

 - Register for the pageant here.

 Questions regarding the pageant may be emailed to email@example.com or call 334-343-2430.

 - Only the Junior and Senior division contestants are eligible for All-Around Awards.

 - No awards other than 1st, 2nd, 3rd, and participant ribbons are given to the Pee Wee Division contestants.

-- Montana Silver belt buckles are awarded to the All-Around Cowboy/Cowgirl Junior and Senior contestants who have scored the most points.
+- Montana Silver belt buckles are awarded to the All-Around Cowboy/Cowgirl in both the Junior and Senior divisions and to the Reserve All Around winners in both the Senior and Junior divisions who have scored the most points.